 Next steps

-If the spot was found to be benign, no follow-up is needed until your next annual skin exam.
-If the spot was found to be abnormal, your dermatologist or a nurse will contact you to discuss the next steps pending the pathology report.
+If the spot was benign, no follow-up is needed until your next annual skin exam.
+If it was abnormal, your dermatologist or a nurse will contact you to discuss the next steps after reviewing the pathology report.
+Today, even advanced melanomas have far more treatment options than they did a decade ago.
+These include immunotherapy and FDA-approved tumor-infiltrating lymphocyte (TIL) therapy.
+Each option works better the earlier the cancer is found.

 If you have any skin concerns or are due for your annual full-body skin exam, schedule an appointment online with a dermatologist near you or by calling your preferred location.